CiU Approach

 1. CiU is Strength-Based.

 When the starting point is what a person lacks, it creates dependency, and dependence is disempowering.
 It lowers expectations and stops us from seeing a person’s unique capabilities and strengths – which limits opportunities for change.
-When we start with successes, strengths and abilities, however, it changes the helping relationship from fixing someone, to nurturing someone’s innate potential.
+When we start with successes, strengths, and abilities, however, it changes the helping relationship from fixing someone, to nurturing someone’s innate potential.

 2. CiU is Holistic.

 As human beings we bring all of us with us wherever we go.
-Facilitating growth and removing barriers to employment must include engaging and developing all aspects of ourselves as people (emotional, physical, spiritual and intellectual) and it must acknowledge that these parts of us are interconnected.
+Facilitating growth and removing barriers must include engaging and developing all aspects of ourselves as people (emotional, physical, spiritual and intellectual) and it must acknowledge that these parts of us are interconnected.
 If we are worried about our safety, or haven’t eaten since yesterday, writing a resume will not seem important.

 3. CiU is Learner Centered.